FAQs

 Yes.
 The MazeBolt RADAR testing platform UI has a wealth of information on all DDoS attack simulations.

-Generally speaking, DDoS attacks start at a default of 25 Mbps (for Layers 3 & 4) and work their way up to a maximal bandwidth of 500Mbps.
-This will also take into account any SLA’s you may have with your DDoS mitigation vendor.
+Generally speaking, DDoS attacks start at a default of 25 Mbps (for Layers 3 & 4) and work their way up to a maximal bandwidth of 500 Mbps.
+This may vary depending on the DDoS mitigation vendor SLA.

-• MazeBolt undertakes pen-testing on a regular basis through 3rd party contractors.
+• MazeBolt undertakes pen testing on a regular basis through 3rd party contractors.

 • System users will add the network to be validated by RADAR™ testing.
 These network IPs are then automatically and continuously verified for DDoS Mitigation Gaps.